Hypoallergenic Dog Breeds: Separating Myth From Fact

 5. The Portuguese Water Dog

 She is an athletic gal who requires daily vigorous exercise; she’s also smart and responsive to obedience training.
-Her thick coat requires regular maintenance, but may be groomed in the “lion” clip (hind quarters and muzzle are clipped to the skin) or retriever clip (the entire coat is cut to an inch and follows the dog’s contours) to simplify your life and hers.
+The Portuguese Water Dog's thick coat requires regular maintenance, but may be groomed in the “lion” clip (hind quarters and muzzle are clipped to the skin) or retriever clip (the entire coat is cut to an inch and follows the dog’s contours) to simplify your life and hers.

 - She is a perfect size, neither too large nor too small.